Once you know what you are looking at, finding the source of the fluid leak will be much easier.

 - Consequently if the smell is coming from under the hood, check around the fuel pump and the fuel injectors — or the carburetor if your vehicle has one.

 - When the leak seems to be under the center of the vehicle, check the fuel lines.

-- If it’s under the rear end, check the fuel tank.
+- Also, If it’s under the rear end, check the fuel tank.

 (Don’t smoke while you do this!)

-Now that you have identified what type of liquid is leaking from your car, What do you do ?
-Finally contact your mechanic to confirm the urgency and cost of the repair.
+Now that you have identified what type of liquid is leaking from your car, you can move on to the proper repair.